NeuroLogic Exam

 Vestibulocerebellum

-The first is the vestibulocerebellum.
+The first functional subdivision is the vestibulocerebellum.
 This consists of the connections between the vestibular system and the flocculonodular lobe.
 Dysfunction of this system results in nystagmus, truncal instability (titubation), and truncal ataxia.

 Spinocerebellum